AbdullahTariqCS/Hardware-Snake-Game/readme.md

   - Arduino Uno

 - **Working**:
-  - Partly implemented with Arduino to avoid synchronization issues.
+  - Clock and counters are provided by Arduino to avoid synchronization issues
-  - Detailed movement processing and synchronization are handled by the Arduino.

 ### 3. Length Calculation